-T Cell Receptor Gamma Gene Rearrangement Assay 2.0 - ABI Fluorescence Detection
+T Cell Receptor Gamma Gene Rearrangement Assay 2.0

-- Summary of Explanation of the Test
+Summary and Explanation of the Test

-Invivoscribe’s T Cell Receptor Gamma Gene Rearrangement Assay 2.0 represents an improved approach to PCR-based clonality testing of T-cell lymphoproliferative disorders.
+Invivoscribe’s T-Cell Receptor Gamma Gene Rearrangement Assay 2.0 represents an improved approach to PCR-based clonality testing of T-cell lymphoproliferative disorders.
 This assay was optimized using a single amplification reaction with a single fluorescent dye for detection.
 Amplified products generated targeting the TCR gamma gene locus all fall within a single size range to facilitate interpretation.

-This assay tests genomic DNA
+This assay tests extracted and purified genomic DNA (gDNA).
+Common sources of gDNA include:

-- Formalin-fixed paraffin embedded tissue or slides
+- Formalin-fixed paraffin embedded tissue or slides.

 This assay was developed by Invivoscribe.
 The performance of this assay was reviewed and validated by the EuroClonality/BIOMED-2 Group.
-Euroclonality manuscript in preparation: multicenter study with 250 clinical patient specimens.

 Warranty and Liability

 Invivoscribe, Inc. (Invivoscribe®) is committed to providing the highest quality products.
 Invivoscribe® warrants that the products meet or exceed the performance standards described in the Instructions For Use, as to products with such an insert.
 If a product is covered by product specifications and does not perform as specified, our policy is to replace the product or credit the full purchase price.
 No other warranties of any kind, expressed or implied, are provided by Invivoscribe®.
 Invivoscribe® liability shall not exceed the purchase price of the product.
-Invivoscribe shall have no liability for direct, indirect, consequential or incidental damages arising from the use, results of use, or inability to use its products; product efficacy under purchaser controlled conditions in purchaser’s laboratory must be established and continually monitored through purchaser defined and controlled processes including but not limited to testing of positive, negative, and blank controls every time a sample is tested.
+Invivoscribe® shall have no liability for direct, indirect, consequential or incidental damages arising from the use, results of use, or inability to use its products; product efficacy under purchaser controlled conditions in purchaser’s laboratory must be established and continually monitored through purchaser defined and controlled processes including but not limited to testing of positive, negative, and blank controls every time a sample is tested.
 Ordering, acceptance, and use of product constitutes purchaser acceptance of sole responsibility for assuring product efficacy and purchaser agreement to the limitation of liability set forth in this paragraph.

 This product is for Research Use Only; not for use in diagnostic procedures.

 This product is covered by one or more of the following: European Patent Number 1549764, European Patent Number 2418287, European Patent Number 2460889, Japanese Patent Number 4708029, United States Patent 8859748, United States Patent 10280462, and related pending and future applications.
 All of these patents and applications are licensed exclusively to Invivoscribe®.
-Additional patents licensed to Invivoscribe covering some of these products apply elsewhere.
+Additional patents licensed to Invivoscribe® covering some of these products apply elsewhere.
 Many of these products require nucleic acid amplification methods such as Polymerase Chain Reaction (PCR).
 No license under these patents to use amplification processes or enzymes is conveyed expressly or by implication to the purchaser by the purchase of this product.

 ©2020 Invivoscribe, Inc. All rights reserved.
 The trademarks mentioned herein are the property of Invivoscribe, Inc. and/or its affiliates, or (as to the trademarks of others used herein) their respective owners.